ylyu1/San-Francisco-Trees/README.md

 ## Data source
 - In the BigQuery console, add the dataset 'bigquery-public-data' and star it
 - In your projects, create a new and seperate dataset named as 'Reports'.
-This dataset will only includes our interested information extracted from the public data, which reduce the amount of the data.
+This dataset will only includes our interested information extracted from the public data, which reduce the amount of the data and costs.
 - Write a one-time sql query below to pull the data from 'Street Trees' in 'bigquery-public-data' to our created dataset 'Report'.
 The query includes the last year information of plant months, the number of trees planted, the species of the planted trees, the care_taker's names, the address and the location where the trees were planted.
 Before running the data, we want to put the results into a new table named as 'Trees' under the 'Reports' dataset.
 In the 'More' setting, choose a destination table for query results.
 Put in the 'Reports' dataset and save.
 Then run the below sql query.
 You can see the results pop out.
 ```
 SELECT